boardfish/dissertation/contents/1-literature-review.md

 reality - one child reportedly asked *"How do I kneel?"* when inside the simulation.
 This misunderstanding could be attributed to how crouching in video games works - it is most often toggled by, or activated by holding, a button input.
-While @smith2009using acknowledges the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored as the escape room industry explores VR.
+While @smith2009using acknowledge the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored as the escape room industry explores VR.